FHIR/cda-examples-to-fhir/README.md

 * tracking the CDA Example task force output
 * creating FHIR equivalents
 * adding them to the spec directly, or sending them on to one of the editors (e.g. Me, Lloyd, Ewout) to add

+cda folder is loaded automaticaly by script - load_cda.rb (add more sources to script file) fhir translation files created automaticaly so you should just fill them with valid content